odoran/asgn5/README.md

      Motivation:
      To report, you will submit the line you are waiting on and the specific time for that line.

-     "report [line name] [wait time]".
-This structure is similar to the original application because the reporter can not only accept the topic which will be the line name, but will also have to accept a string that tells the specific wait time.
-This means that the answer to anyone asking the wait time
-     for that specific line will be saved automatically.

      Implementation Step:
      This will updating the format of how information from reporters is parsed.
 Right now, the format is "report [topic]", where the topic can be the specific line.
 However, in addition to the line, the reporter has to record the wait time.
 As